Cielquan/azure-pipelines-template/README.rst

 **Pipeline variables**

 For this job to work credentials for the target repository are needed.
-They are served via Pipline Variables, which you have to set in the pipelines Web-UI settings
+They are served via Pipeline Variables, which you have to set in the pipelines Web-UI settings
 (`see here for help. <https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=classic%2Cbatch#set-variables-in-pipeline>`_).